Vote From Home

 Leave Plenty of Time

-When delivered by hand, your ballot must be received by your county election office (not any other office or polling location) by 8 p.m. on Election Day.
+Whether delivered by mail or by hand, your ballot must be received by your county election office (not any other office or polling location) by 8 p.m. on Election Day.

 Where’s My Ballot?